jcooper-korg/AlarmPanel/README.md

 * My Alarm lovelace dashboard has two cards- the new custom alarm panel card, and a [Conditional Card](https://www.home-assistant.io/lovelace/conditional) which shows when any of the door/window sensors is opened, while disarmed.
 * I have configured the custom card with:
 	* label replacements to use shorter all-caps words for the AWAY, HOME, etc.
-	* confirm\_entities list of sensors, so that it shows "Ready" if they're all off, or "Not ready" if any are on
+	* `confirm_entities` list of sensors, so that it shows "Ready" if they're all off, or "Not ready" if any are on
+	* `disable_arm_if_not_ready` and `show_override_if_not_ready` both set, so the arm buttons are disabled unless all the `confirm_entities` are ready, or the override checkbox is checked
-	* countdown timer enabled and durations in seconds specified for arming (60) and pending (30) to match the arming_time and delay_time in the manual platform's armed_away config
+	* countdown timer enabled and durations in seconds specified for arming (60) and pending (30) to match the `arming_time` and `delay_time` in the manual platform's armed_away config
 * I have set up automations to handle:
 	* turning on/off the green/red LEDs, beeper, and siren based on sensor entity states and the manual `alarm_control_panel` armed/disarmed/triggered state
 	* notifying our iphones when armed / disarmed or when triggered
 	* triggering the alarm on smoke sensors, regardless of arming state
-* In order to include the name of the entity that triggered the alarm in the trigger notifications, I'm using an input\_text entity in my config, which is set when the alarm trigger automation runs, and is then referenced by the notification
+* In order to include the name of the entity that triggered the alarm in the trigger notifications, I'm using an `input_text` entity in my config, which is set when the alarm trigger automation runs, and is then referenced by the notification
 * In order to be able to trigger the alarm immediately for some sensors, while other sensors (e.g. entry doors) are delayed, I have a script called `trigger_alarm_immediately` which first disarms the alarm, and then triggers.
 Requires that the the `delay_time` is set to 0 for the disarmed state in the `alarm_control_panel` configuration.
 * I created a separate user named Alarm Panel that I use to log in from my wall mounted tablet.
 I'm using [Custom Header](https://maykar.github.io/custom-header) to hide the sidebar and title bar on the wall mounted tablet for that user.